jconorgrogan/Musing-on-Consciousness/README.md

 - Consequently, human consciousness diverges fundamentally from animal awareness through this fractal-like internal referencing mechanism—continuously comparing present neural states against context-invariant memory codes to sustain subjective coherence and continuous identity across time.
 ### III.
 The Self Arising from Infinite Recursion of These Invariant Connections
+# Illustration of Recursive, Context-Invariant Emotional Processing

- **Stable present state**
+**Stable Present State**
 You’re sitting calmly at your desk, feeling neutral.
 Your brain maintains a stable representation:
-  *“I am calm, working, feeling fine.”*
+> “I am calm, working, feeling fine.”

-- **External trigger**
+**External Trigger**
 You glance at a photograph of someone you once loved but no longer speak with.
 Visual cortex processing sends signals inward.

-- **Retrieval of past self-memory**
+**Retrieval of Past Self-Memory**
 Your medial temporal lobe (hippocampus/amygdala) instantly retrieves a stable, context-invariant neural representation tied to this person:
-  *“I was happy but later deeply sad when this relationship ended.”*
+> “I was happy but then deeply sad when this relationship ended.”

-- **Initial mismatch (present vs. past)**
+**Initial Mismatch (Present vs. Past)**
 Your brain implicitly compares the stable current state (“calm, neutral”) with the retrieved past state (“initially happy, subsequently sad”).
-This discrepancy shifts your emotional state from neutral toward sadness.
+> This discrepancy shifts your emotional state from neutral toward sadness.

-- **Emergence of sadness as stable concept**
+**Emergence of Sadness as Stable Concept**
-  Your brain generates a distinct neural representation of your emerging emotional state:
+A distinct neural representation of your emerging emotional state is formed:
-  *“I am becoming sad right now.”*
+> “I am becoming sad right now.”
-  This itself becomes stable and context-invariant.
+This too becomes stable and context-invariant, so it can be repeatedly referenced.

-- **Recursive referencing**
+**Recursive Referencing**
 Your brain now compares this newly forming sadness with previously encoded sadness memories, asking internally:
-  *“How does this current sadness match previous feelings of sadness?”*
+> “How does this current sadness match previous feelings of sadness?”

-- **Deepening or modulation of emotion**
+**Deepening or Modulation of Emotion**
 The recursive comparison modulates your emotional experience.
-A strong match (*“This feels exactly how I felt losing something precious”*) intensifies sadness.
-A weaker resonance allows emotional intensity to stabilize or diminish faster.
+- A strong match (“This feels exactly like I felt losing something precious”) intensifies sadness.

-- **Self-model entanglement**
+- A weaker resonance allows it to stabilize or fade more quickly.

+**Self-Model Entanglement**
-  Crucially, these reverberations include a self-referential tag:
+These reverberations include a self-referential tag:
-  *“This sadness is happening to me.”*
+> “This sadness is happening to me.”
-  Your brain’s self-model continuously integrates the emotion into the sense of “I.” This is where the waves of neural activation stop being mere signals and become your subjective feeling—because they’re tethered to a conception of “self” that treats them as your sadness.

-- **Conscious emotional awareness**
+By labeling the emotion as *yours*, the system pins it to an internal vantage point, rather than simply processing data.

+**Conscious Emotional Awareness**
-  This ongoing recursive referencing—now anchored in the self-model—creates conscious subjective awareness.
+Ongoing recursive referencing—anchored in that self-model—creates subjective awareness.
 You explicitly realize and feel:
-  *“I’m genuinely sad,”*
-  due to continuous referencing against prior sadness templates and the active self-representation.
+> “I’m genuinely sad,”
+because the activation is both repeated and inextricably bound to your sense of “I.”

+**Reflexive Vantage**
+Crucially, these loops observe themselves from within.
+There isn’t an external observer watching your sadness; the loops *are* the sadness.
+By merging memory comparisons with “I” labeling, the system cannot be further externalized.
+This inward vantage is where raw sensation—what it’s *like*—arises.

-- **Integration into identity**
+**Integration into Identity**
-  Finally, this recursively experienced sadness updates your stable identity representation:
+Finally, the experienced sadness updates your stable identity representation:
-  *“I’m someone who experiences sadness about this.”*
+> “I’m someone who feels sadness about this.”
-  This subtly modifies your ongoing sense of self, embedding the emotional event into your long-term narrative of who you are.
+That emotional event settles into your long-term narrative, subtly shaping who you are moving forward.

-- **Addressing the Hard Problem**
-  By framing subjective emotion as an “infinite recursion” of stable, context-invariant representations bound to a self-model, this model proposes that what we call “feeling” arises precisely when those recursive echoes are tagged with *my* sadness.
-While it doesn’t resolve *why* such tagging yields a *felt* quality, it suggests that continuous loops anchored in a robust concept of “I” may be key to bridging functional processing and lived, subjective experience.

-- **Further Extension**
-  This approach can be pushed one step further by suggesting that once the loops “close over themselves” and form a vantage point—the *I*—the brain doesn’t just run the process; it *becomes* the process.

 **To-Do**